 Step 2 – Combine Dry Ingredients

-In a large bowl, combine spelt flour, Sucanat or sugar, baking powder, and salt.
+In a large bowl, combine spelt flour, Sucanat (unrefined cane sugar) or granulated sugar, baking powder, and salt.
 Stir until combined.

 Add the butter to the dry ingredients and cut it in using a pastry cutter or two knives, until the mixture resembles a coarse meal.

 Add the blueberries, and toss to coat.

 Truth be told, once when I made this I forgot to add the blueberries until the very end.
 No worries if you do too!

 In a small bowl, combine the egg and heavy whipping cream.
 Whisk until combined.